shoaibrayeen/shoaibrayeen.github.io/doc/Placement.md

 ## How to Prepare for Placement
 - For Quantitative Aptitude and Logical Reasoning -> Practice at least 10 Problems of one topic

 ```
  Quantitative Aptitude - R.S.
 Aggarwal
  Quantitative Aptitude and Logical Reasoning  - JEE Mains or MCA Entrance Notes/Books
 ```
 - For CS based MCQ Round , Some points should be kept in the mind.

 ```
  Like ,
   - You should know about C language in depth.
   - You should know Important topics from DBMS such as Normalization , Transations ,
     SQL , Contraints , Relational Mappings etc.
   - You should know basics about Computer Networks [ DNS , TCP , HTTPS etc. ] ,
     Operating System [ About OS , Process Management , Memory Management etc. ] etc.
 ```

 - For Data Structure and Algorithms -> MIT Tutions will be one of the best sources.

 ```
+ Another Resource ,
   For Algorithms -> NG Ma'am notes
   For DS -> Any book referred by DU Guidlines
 ```
 - For Beginners , Go through each Concept in depth -> [Geeksforgeeks](https://www.geeksforgeeks.org) or [HackerRank](https://www.hackerrank.com)

 ```
  For Example ,
   If you are studying about Array , you should know some points about Array :-
    - Advantages of Array
    - Disvantages of Array